Menteith: History

 When local government reforms in the mid-19th century replaced the ancient provinces with new counties (shires) that were coextensive with the sheriffdom boundaries, Menteith became the south-western portion of the newly created county, Perthshire.

 Lake of Menteith

 The Loch or Lake of Menteith, situated 2+1/2 mi south of Loch Venachar, measures 1+1/2 mi long by 1 mi broad, and contains three islands.
 On Inchmahome (Innis MoCholmaig, island of St Colmaig) stand the ruins of Inchmahome Priory, an Augustinian priory founded in 1238 by Walter Comyn, and built in the Early English style, with an ornate western doorway.
 Mary, Queen of Scots, when a child of four, lived on the island for a few weeks in 1548 before leaving for Dumbarton Castle on her way to France.
 On Inch Talla stands the ruined tower, dating from 1428, that belonged to the estate of the earls of Menteith.
 The village of the Port of Menteith lies on the north shore of the loch.

+In literature

+The landscapes, history and folklore of Menteith feature in a number of the sketches of the writer, politician and adventurer R.B.
+Cunninghame Graham, whose ancestral home was at Gartmore.